NOOXY-research/NoService/readme.md

 npx create-noservice .
 ```
 ## What is NoService?
 NoService is a high level framework for services that provide you nodejs environment and eliminate service designer to care about low level part of your project.Such as authorization, user system, database, protocol and so on.
-It also run multiple services intergrated and we also provide a manager and shell to manipulate all of them.
+It also run multiple services integrated and we also provide a manager and shell to manipulate all of them.

 ## Why we build NoService?
 And why you should give it a try?

 ### All-in-one but async multithreaded
 NoService is supposed to be a all-in-one framework.
-But each service is managed by a worker which is seperated thread from core.
-And since multithread, a service's restart doesn't require restarting the whole framework and mantain connection while relauching.
+But each service is managed by a worker which is separated thread from core.
+And since multithread, a service's restart doesn't require restarting the whole framework and maintain connection while relaunching.
 Which is a huge benefit in deploying on a production environment.
 ### Serperating backend applications from physical differences
 NoService provide a layer that handle backend designer for connection, database and authenticity.
 Thus other designer project can basically install on your NoService.
 ### security
-NoService has built-in sercure protocol bulit by SHA-256, AES and RSA to sercure your data.
+NoService has built-in secure protocol built by SHA-256, AES and RSA to secure your data.
 It also has authorization API, provides you ability to authorize user to protect your data.
 Besides, you can block IPs and domains.
-The operations on daemon will not be executed until the client has the right response of authorization that emited from daemon side.
+The operations on daemon will not be executed until the client has the right response of authorization that emitted from daemon side.
-### lightweight + microcore
+### lightweight + micro-core
-NoService is superlightweight both in client and daemon.
+NoService is super-lightweight both in client and daemon.
 But it has lots of feature.
 And it's features can be expanded by services.
 ### communication between services
 The design of NoService sockets that we called service socket and activity socket.
 With the characteristic of those sockets, services can communicate each others.
 By this way each service don't need to sync data to promise the data is the newest.
 ### realtime